Mike Downes -

 Mike began playing bass at the age of eight, encouraged by his bass-playing father.
 He also studied trombone and piano and was quickly recognized as a upcoming talent.
 He began performing as a teenager in Winnipeg, Canada, playing in diverse settings from rock bands to big bands and from corporate functions to television and radio shows.
 After being named “Jazz Musician of the Year” in Silver Heights Collegiate, a high school reputed for its music program, he was offered a full scholarship to study bass and trombone at St. F. X. University in Nova Scotia.
 After two years at St. F.X. he completed a Bachelor of Music degree at McGill University in Montreal.
 He was already balancing a professional career with his studies.
 After graduating he was awarded a Canada Council Grant to study with bassists Dave Holland and John Clayton.
 Mike moved to Toronto in 1990, and later completed a Masters degree in Music Composition at York University.

-Helping to mentor and inspire young musicians is an important component of his career.
+Helping to mentor and inspire young musicians is an important component of Mike’s career.
 He has been the Bass Department Head at prestigious Humber College in Toronto since 2000.
 He has also been featured as a Yamaha artist/clinician throughout Canada, at the Paekche Institute in Seoul, South Korea and the infamous Conservatoire de Paris.
 Mike is the author of The Jazz Bass Line Book published by Advance Music of Germany.
 The book is receiving world-wide acclaim as one of the most informative books available on the subject.
-He is also co-author of Jazz and Contemporary Music Theory.
+He is also co-author of Jazz and Popular Music Theory.

 "Emotionally direct, profoundly lyrical bass work" - The Whole Note